-I’ve been taking some time to relax, contemplate life, and catch up with my good friend Nic Gabriel in Chiang Mai, Thailand.
+I’ve been taking some time to relax, contemplate life, and catch up with my good friends in Chiang Mai, Thailand.
 Nic has spent months at a time in Chiang Mai, and I can see why.
 He’s also been showing me around, and today we took motor-bike rides up into the mountains to check out the Doi Suthep temple.

 When traveling I enjoy doing cardio rather than weight lifting.
 Lifting weights is too taxing.
 Cardio gets blood flowing and helps sweat out the bloat we acquire from flying on planes and eating.

 I did a 30-minute hotel workout.

 The ride was uphill into the mountains with a lot of twists and turns.
 I’ll risk my life for a great pic, but not until I know the terrain.

 There’s a temple on the way towards Doi Suthep.